 The website is designed to be used by all browsers.
-If you are having problems using a specific browser, please contact us at firstname.lastname@example.org.
+Please contact us at firstname.lastname@example.org if you:

-Blind and partially sighted users can obtain information on viewing pdf documents by visiting the Adobe access website.
+Blind and partially sighted users can get information on viewing pdf documents by visiting the Adobe access website.

-PDF documents can be converted back into webpages (HTML) or text, by using the Adobe web based conversion tool.
+PDF documents can be converted back into webpages (HTML) or text.
+This is done using the Adobe web based conversion tool.
 Please note this may not work for all PDF documents, depending on their content.

 A Microsoft Word document viewer can be downloaded if you do not have Microsoft Word on your computer.

-The abilitynet website explains the many ways you can change your browser, computer, keyboard and mouse settings to make the web more accessible for you.
+The abilitynet website explains the many ways you can change your browser, computer, keyboard and mouse settings.
+This will make the web more accessible for you.

 The My Web My Way pages on the BBC website have some useful information about accessing websites.